 Set override email addresses for your notifications

 By default, all community and discussion notifications are sent to your account's primary email address (this is shown at the top of the page).

 If desired, you can set an override email address for both your daily and weekly community consolidated digests AND your discussion notifications.

 The process for these two digests is the same:

-- For either digest, click the change link to the right.
+- For either digest, click the change link.

 - In the pop-up, enter the email address you want the digest sent to.